Best Bass Guitar Starter Packs for Beginners

-Fender’s reputation extends to bass too, and their Precision Bass is one of the classics of the rock world.
+The Fender Precision Bass is one of the classics of the rock world.
 Because Squier is authorized to make budget versions of Fender’s popular instruments, beginning bassists can start out on a Precision Bass from day one.

-Squier starter packs also come with the Fender Rumble 15 bass amp, which is not only a great starter amp but can serve as a good practice amp even after a bassist has moved on to an intermediate-level instrument and bigger amp.
+Squier starter packs also come with the Fender Rumble 15 bass amp, which is not only a great starter amp but can serve as a practice amp even after a bassist has moved on to an intermediate-level instrument and bigger amp.

 The Squier Jazz Bass Pack

 The Jazz Bass starter kit is the second of two great packs for newbies from Squier by Fender.
 Like the Precision Bass, the Jazz Bass is a classic Fender design, and the Squier version is an inspirational instrument for beginners.